Houston hangs a hundred on Tulsa

 Many of the UH achievements from that night are still atop the NCAA record books.
 Those include most points in a half (76), most points in a quarter (49), most PATs made (13) and attempted (14).
 The NCAA also considers the game the “most points vs. a major college opponent.”

 The week before, the Coogs scored 77 on Idaho (77-3) – then a school record for points.
-In two games, UH scored 177 points – almost a point and a half per minute.
+UH scored 177 points in two games – almost a point and a half per minute.
 The 177 points in consecutive weeks is also an NCAA record.

 “The basketball team is going to have a heckuva time trying to match this,” Pryor said after the game, laughing.